Buying real estate in Daejeon?

 What is the property transfer tax rate in Daejeon in 2026?

-Are there tax exemptions or reduced rates for first-time buyers in Daejeon?
+Are there tax exemptions or reduced rates for first-time buyers in Daejeon in 2026?

-The tax difference between new-build and resale properties in Daejeon mainly relates to VAT treatment and invoice structure, since developer sales may include VAT while private resales typically do not.
+There is a practical tax difference between buying a new-build and a resale property in Daejeon, mainly around VAT applicability and invoice structure, since developer sales can trigger VAT on the building portion while private resales generally do not.

 infographics rental yields citiesDaejeon